 Vikas is a frequent speaker and lecturer at the University of Toronto Rotman School of Business and Ryerson University's Business and Technology program and also advises a number of start-up enterprises.
 He has served as Chairperson of a not-for-profit corporation where he advised on educational policies and youth program development.
 Vikas is a graduate of the University of Waterloo, Ontario.

-As Founder and CTO of TransGaming, Gavriel brings exceptional technical expertise in the areas of portability technologies and significant engineering management experience.
+As Founder of TransGaming, Gavriel brings exceptional technical expertise in the areas of portability technologies and significant engineering management experience.
 Prior to founding TransGaming, Gav founded and led Corel's Linux Applications Development team, and later served as its Software Architect.
 Gav was also responsible for Corel's use of the Open Source Wine project as a solution for moving Windows applications such as WordPerfect Office 2000 and CorelDRAW to Linux.
 Prior to his involvement with Linux, Gav led the CorelDRAW for Macintosh development team.
 In addition to portability technology and graphics, he has also worked on development tools at both Microsoft and Metrowerks, as well as on network distributed virtual reality systems at the University of Waterloo.